How can I aggregate my students' common strengths and weaknesses?

 Knowing where your students are excelling or struggling will help you determine key points in a topic to focus on.

-The Analysis section provides a detailed overview of how your students performed in the assessment, starting with a bar graph displaying the range of results.
+The Report section provides a detailed overview of how your students performed in the assessment, starting with an overview displaying the range of results.

 For this assessment, we can see that the average mark was 68% across the 3 students who completed the assessment.